Attractions

 Folks who are all about the green lifestyle can head to the sustainable section featuring merch made from recycled materials.
 Btw, there’s also a gift shop at Penguin Cove.

-You must have realised by now that the park is ginormous and you’re going to be on your feet most of the time, so wear comfortable shoes.
+You must have realised by now that this bird park in Singapore is ginormous and you’re going to be on your feet most of the time, so wear comfortable shoes.
 If you do get tired of walking around, however, there is a free in-park tram that can ferry you from the entrance to the Central Plaza.

-Those travelling by public transport can hop on to the $1 shuttle service that picks you up from Khatib MRT and drops you off at Bird Paradise.
-If you’re driving, the parking charges are capped at $10/entry so you can even stay all the way till the park closes.
+Those travelling by public transport can hop on to the $2.50 shuttle service that picks you up from Khatib MRT Station and drops you off at Bird Paradise.
+If you’re driving, the parking charges are $3/first-hour, but capped at $10/entry, so you can even stay all the way till the park closes.

 Last, but not least, plan your route in advance and check out the timings for each activity so you won’t miss out on important highlights such as the shows and feeding sessions.
 This can easily be done via the Mandai App which also has the map and all the park information you may need.